 There is a huge variety of curb bit styles, both English and Western, but the principal actions are the same for both.
 The cheekpieces, come in many different styles (shanks and purchase) and lengths.
 The different mouthpieces and cheekpieces affect the action and severity of the bit.

 Cheeks may be straight or curved, and the shape of the cheekpieces affects the leverage action.
 The cheekpieces may be solidly attached to the mouthpiece or may swivel.
 Cheekpieces may be straight, slightly curved, almost half-circular, or S-shaped.

 Some curb bits may have a straight mouthpiece, while others may have ports, keys, rollers or different types of materials and combinations of metals.
 Ports provide room for the tongue and, depending on the design, may act on the horse's palate.
 Spoons are similar to ports in that they are solid and act on the roof of the mouth more assertively.

 Curb Bit Materials

 Various metals such as copper or sweet iron (rust) are thought to encourage the horse to salivate, resulting in a more responsive mouth.
 Various synthetic mouthpieces are designed to make the bit more comfortable for the horse.
 Jointed mouthpieces increase the pressure on the bars of the mouth with a nutcracker action when the reins are used.
 A common example of this is the Tom Thumb, often erroneously referred to as a snaffle bit.Continue to 5 of 5 below.

 Range of Severity

-Excessive pulling and jabbing can be very painful for the horse, resulting in behaviors like head tossing, rearing, rooting, and balking.
-Eventually, your horse will become numb to... the bit and difficult to control.
-All bits are artificial aids that we must learn to use correctly to avoid problems.
+Excessive pulling and jabbing can be very painful for the horse, resulting in behaviors such as head tossing, rearing, rooting, and balking.
+Eventually, your horse will become numb to the bit and difficult to control.